-- To protect an employee from being subjected to occupational detriment on account of having made a protected disclosure; - To provide for remedies in connection with any occupational detriment suffered on account of having made a protected disclosure; and - To provide for procedure in terms of which an employee can, in a responsible manner, disclose information regarding improprieties by his or her colleagues, other stakeholders and employer. - To encourage employees to report the matters as set out under paragraph 2 of the Whistle Blowing policy providing procedures and mechanisms for such reporting as well as ensuring that employees who make such reports in good faith are not victimised, harassed and do not
+- To protect an employee from being subjected to occupational detriment on account of having made a protected disclosure; - To provide for remedies in connection with any occupational detriment suffered on account of having made a protected disclosure; and - To provide for procedure in terms of which an employee can, in a responsible manner, disclose information regarding improprieties by his or her colleagues, other stakeholders and employer. - To encourage employees to report the matters as set out under paragraph 1.2 (a) to (f) by providing procedures and mechanisms for such reporting as well as ensuring that employees who make such reports in good faith are not victimised, harassed and do not suffer any occupational detriment.